No one is safe…

 A technical understanding of positive psychology, including the ability to critically consume the research literature, effectively use relevant assessments, and create interventions that are within the bounds of the field, is a critical component to being an effective positive psychology coach” (2010, p.6)

-Even though you don’t have to be a statistics expert and live and breathe SPSS, you do need to know how to interpret scientific findings and be able to translate them to real world practice.
+Even though you don’t have to be a statistics expert and live and breathe SPSS, you do need to know how to interpret scientific findings and be able to translate them into real-world practice.

 You can confidently grab an academic journal, read an article and distill the most important findings and come up with a way to apply them in real life settings.